The Dangers of Lead Piping in your Water System

 Once you have suspected Lead and carried out a coin test, next steps can include metal sampling, and implementing a regular testing regime until it can be removed from the system, to ensure levels of lead in the system are safe.

+Lead poisoning can be very serious, particularly for infants, young children and pregnant women.
+Side effects include infertility.
 Children absorb lead more easily than adults so are at a greater risk.
 Low level lead poisoning can be hard to spot as symptoms are not always immediately obvious.
-Symptoms of those exposed to higher levels of lead can include:

 • Headaches